A theory for the zeros of Riemann $\zeta$ and other $L$-functions (updated): Introduction

-More importantly, there is a clear strategy for proving the RH based on this equation.
+More importantly, there is a clear strategy for proving the RH based on the Fran\c ca-LeClair equation.
 It is easily stated: if there is a unique solution to \eqref{exact_eq2} for each $n$, then the zeros can be counted along the critical line since they are enumerated by the integer $n$.
-Specifically one can determine $N_0 (T)$ which is the number of zeros on the critical line with $0<y<T$, \eqref{counting2_exact}.
-On the other hand, there is a known expression for $N(T)$ which counts the zeros in the entire critical strip due to Backlund.
-The asymptotic expansion of $N(T)$ was known to Riemann.
-We find that $N_0 (T) = N(T)$, which indicates that all zeros are on the critical line.
+Specifically, one can determine $N_0 (T)$ which is the number of zeros on the critical line with $0<y<T$ (see eq.~\eqref{counting2_exact}).
+On the other hand, there is a known expression for $N(T)$ which counts the zeros in the entire critical strip due to Backlund; the asymptotic expansion of $N(T)$ was known to Riemann.\footnote{Riemann only presented the asymptotic limit of $N(T)$ as $T \to \infty$, but must have known the exact formula eventually written by Backlund.} We find that $N_0 (T) = N(T)$, which indicates that all zeros are on the critical line.
 The proof is not complete mainly because we cannot establish that there is a unique solution to \eqref{exact_eq2} for every positive integer $n$ due to the fluctuating behavior of the function $S(y)$.
 Nevertheless, we argue that the $\delta \to 0^+$ prescription smooths out the discontinuities of $S(y)$ sufficiently such that there are unique solutions for every $n$.
 There is extensive numerical evidence that this is indeed the case, presented in sections \ref{sec:numerical}, \ref{sec:GUE}, and \ref{sec:numerical_exact}.

-Understanding the properties of $S(y)$ are crucial to our construction, and section \ref{Soft} is devoted to it.
-There we present arguments, although we do not prove, that $S(y)$ is \emph{nearly} always on the principal branch, i.e. $-1 < S(y) < 1$, which implies $S(y) = O(1)$.
-We also present a conjecture on the average of the absolute value of $S(y)$ {\it on a zero}, namely that it is between $0$ and $1/2$.
-Numerically we find that the average is just above $1/4$, \eqref{Sabson0}.
+Understanding the properties of $\arg \zeta\big(\half + i y\big)$ is crucial to our construction, and section \ref{Soft} is devoted to it.